 Covid -19 Financial Supports announced for the Self-employedPosted Friday, March 13, 2020

-As the Coronavirus protective measures ramp up, people are concerned about the impact the virus will have not just on their daily lives but on their ability to go to work, earn their living and pay bills.
+As the Coronavirus protective measures adapt, workers are concerned about the impact the virus will have not just on their daily lives but on their ability to go to work, earn their living and pay bills.
 Here is a useful summary of the updated supports.

 A number of Financial Supports have been announced…